yongggquannn/bitfit102/bitFit102-MS1-README.md

 a.
 Users are able to see their current fitness level and identity within this page

+3\.
+Resources Page

+a.
+Users will be able to access recommended videos and guides for them to see how the some of the workouts are done.
+These videos can be filtered based on the workouts selected.

 **Tech Stack**

 1\.
 Flutter + Dart